top of page

 The transition process after retirement can be a journey laden with daunting uncertainty, occasional doubts, and even a tinge of melancholy.
 However, it is also an untapped opportunity to chase passions that have been sidelined, foster a healthy relationship with their mind, body, food, and exercise, and savor a momentary pause.
 Athletes, often driven and relentlessly goal-oriented, seldom spare the time or energy to halt and appreciate the incredible journey their mind and body have undertaken.

-We’ll dive into the most important and influential aspects that change when an athlete retires on January 29 for the So You Moved on from Your Sport...
-Now What?” workshop.
-We’ll cover body transitions, Intuitive Eating, mindset changes, and new ways to approach exercise.
-This workshop will provide retired (and current!) athletes with valuable insights and practical tools to navigate the challenging transition from a sports-focused lifestyle to a more diversified, holistic, and balanced well-being.
-If you are unable to catch the live class, there will be an opportunity to watch the replay and join the DDN Insiders community for continued discussion.
+We have a FREE opportunity for you to dive into the most important and influential aspects that change when an athlete retires right here!
+We cover body transitions, Intuitive Eating, mindset changes, and new ways to approach exercise.
+This workshop provides retired (and current!) athletes with valuable insights and practical tools to navigate the challenging transition from a sports-focused lifestyle to a more diversified, holistic, and balanced well-being.

 Recent Posts